2016 Naples Grape Festival

 Proudly presented by the Naples Rotary Club

 Naples, NY is delightful little town located in Naples Valley at the south end of Canandaigua Lake in the beautiful Finger Lakes region of New York State, right in the heart of Finger Lakes Wine Country.
 Every September, this purple town attracts thousands of visitors from all over to celebrate everything grape, especially the homemade grape pies.
-There is even the World’s Greatest Grape Pie Contest.
+There is even the World’s Greatest Grape Pie Contest at the Naples Grape Fest.

 The Naples Grape Festival will be held at the Naples High School Grounds and across the street at Memorial Town Hall from 10am til 5pm, rain or shine.